2019 • 02 • 21

 Entrance Fee and Other Charges

-Cadlao Lagoon is sometimes included as an alternate to other destinations for Tour D when some places are too crowded; it is also possible to reach this lagoon by kayaking.
+Cadlao Lagoon is sometimes included as an alternative to other destinations for Tour D when some places are too crowded; it is also possible to reach this lagoon by kayaking.

 Note: The local government standardizes the tour rates.
 Island hopping tour operation starts at 9am and ends at 4pm.